vytautas-bunevicius/fairness-pipeline-toolkit/README.md

 ## Style Guide

-This color palette provides a professional blue-purple theme with distinct colors for different process stages:
+This color palette uses a blue-purple theme with distinct colors for different process stages:
 - **prepStyle**: Purple-blue (`#7E7AE6`) - For preparation/planning steps
 - **analysisStyle**: Primary blue (`#3A5CED`) - For analytical/assessment steps
 - **decisionStyle**: Light blue (`#85A2FF`) - For decision/selection steps